 The game of the working class was taxed to the hilt by the party of the working class.
 It took a coalition government to undo these damaging bingo taxes.
 There has since been a revival in the land-based bingo market.

 However, this new UK Bingo tax is, in our opinion, a classic case of taxation.
-Once again, the people’s game is getting used to making up budgetary shortfalls.
+Once again, the people’s game is used to make up for budgetary shortfalls.

 In the comments below, let us know what you think about this new bingo tax.
-We love to hear from bingo players, and this is a tax that will have significant implications on your bingo gameplay in the future.
+We love to hear from bingo players, and this tax will have significant implications for your gameplay in the future.